 Human Physiology: PHSL-P 215 (recommended prerequisite: ANAT-A 215)

-(Note - IU MPAS will accept BIOL-P 451 Integrative Human Physiology in place of PHSL-P 215; however, you must confirm that P451 will work for all programs to which you plan to apply.
+(Note - IU MPAS has accepted BIOL-P 451 Integrative Human Physiology in place of PHSL-P 215; however, you must confirm that P451 will work for all programs to which you plan to apply.
 P451, P: senior standing or permission of Instructor)

 |4 - 5|